Large Margin Mechanism and Pseudo Query Set on Cross-Domain Few-Shot Learning: Related Work

-\textbf{Cross-domain few-shot learning} is a branch of few-shot image classification, where \emph{base} and \emph{novel} classes are sampled from different domains.
-We can make use of these data of different domains to make the few-shot classifier more robust.
-Tseng \etal \cite{tseng2020cross} use feature-wise transformation layer to generalize image features for simulating different domains.
-Guo \etal \cite{guo2019new} propose a new benchmark for this problem and provide a detailed comparison between various classifiers.
+Cross-domain few-shot learning is a new branch of few-shot learning, where \emph{base} and \emph{novel} classes are sampled from different domains.
+In nowadays, the cross-domain few-shot learning problem has not been well discussed yet, but we consider that it deserves a further investigation due to its connection to real world problems.
+Compared to general few-shot learning problem, Cross-domain few-shot learning is more challenging and laborious.
+Also, we can make use of these data of different domains to measure the robustness and generalization of few-shot approaches.

+Tseng \textit{et al.} \cite{Tseng20Cross-Domain} propose a feature-wise transformation layer to generalize image features for simulating different domains.
+By applying Gaussian distribution after each BatchNorm layer, they try to mimic the features coming from various domains.
+Moreover, the parameters $\gamma$ and $\beta$ of the Gaussian distribution are trained with pseudo tasks generated by same or other datasets, depending on the problem setting.
+Experiment results show that few-shot models with the feature-wise transformation layer can achieve a higher performance.
+Besides, Guo \textit{et al.} \cite{Guo19ANB} propose a new benchmark for this problem.
+In this benchmark, methods are trained on single domain dataset and meta-tested on various domain datasets.
+Moreover, a detailed comparison between several classifiers is provided.

+In order to overcome the domain shift between the base class and the novel class in CD-FSL problem, we propose the pseudo query set to let few-shot models can be fine-tuned.
+Moreover, compared to previous works, we treat CD-FSL problem as a near-open set problem. , and the large margin mechanism is popular in the open-set problem.
+Consequently, the novel PT loss and large margin cosine loss are applied to improve the performance.